 John Sacksteder <email@example.com>

 The end credits teases a sequel called The Assault 2: Toni Fights Back, but it was never made.
 See more »

-When Stacy is driving the car and is in a gun battle with bad guys in a red Chevelle during the first 15 - 20 minutes of the movie, the car she is driving alternates between a brown Lincoln Continental and a black Mercury Marque.
-In addition the red Chevelle alternates between some front grill damage and no grill damage.
-See more »
+When Stacy is driving the car and is in a gun battle with bad guys in a red Chevelle during the first 15 - 20 minutes of the movie, the car she is driving alternates between a brown Lincoln Continental Town Car, a black Mercury Marquis, and Ford LTD. See more »

 "The assault" is just a clumsy rip-off of Carpenter's major work "Assault at Precinct 13".
 The good action and suspense scenes are xerox copies of the corresponding ones in Carpenter's film.
 An amount of irrelevant stuff is added at the beginning of the movie.

 Anyway, "The assault" could be entertaining.
 To see tough and (more or less) attractive women shooting down dozens of bad guys is always funny.
 Needless to say, such a situation contains a remarkable erotic tinge.
 Personally, I'd have preferred to have no man at all among the defenders of the besieged house.
 The love story between the female cop and the ex-marine guy is a major weakness of the film.
 The movie contains a remarkable lot of politically correct feminism.
 I bet the director Wynorski thought: "I'll get no much credit in making this minor B movie: at least, let's avoid troubles with the feminists".